aybabtme/antoine.im/posts/someone_is_wrong_on_the_internet.md

 ### Methodology

-Taking into consideration the above dimensions, we will benchmark the tro methods of testing for membership.
+Taking into consideration the above dimensions, we will benchmark the two methods of testing for membership.

 * For a set of $n$ unique entries, take a random entry that is in the set.
 Measure how much time it takes to assert that this entry is a member of the set.
 * For a set of $n$ unique entries, take a random entry that is _not_ in the set.
 Measure how much time it takes to assert that this entry is _not_ a member of the set.

 The first step is to create a set of $n$ unique entries, each randomly generated strings of length $valSize$.
-The actual benchmarking code separates those in tro funcs, so to run one type of benchmark at a time.
+The actual benchmarking code separates those in two funcs, so to run one type of benchmark at a time.

 ```go
 func makeRandomSet(n, valSize int) (map[string]bool, []string) {